Accreditation & Awards

 and many other regulatory, licensing and accrediting agencies.

-through September 1, 2019.
-The ACR gold seal of accreedidation represents
+Tomography (CT).
+The ACR gold seal of accreditation represents the highest

 Centers for Medicare and Medicaid Services